East Canada Road Trip

 After discovering secluded coves you’ll return to your cosy accommodation for a tasty dinner at your unique accommodation.
 The next morning, take a stroll or relax at the lighthouse before catching the ferry back to the mainland in the afternoon to continue your Canadian adventure.

-Today you will arrive in one of the largest French-speaking cities in the world, Montreal.
+Today you’ll leave the island and drive 4.5 hours to your final destination, Montreal, where you’ll first drop your hire car off at the airport.
+You will arrive in one of the largest French-speaking cities in the world, Montreal.
 You’ll spend your first day exploring the city, you can take a trip to Mount Royal, located in the heart of the city, it’s a mountain that gives you breath-taking views of the skyscrapers in the city or adventure down the cobbled streets of Old Montreal.
 Your second day will include a guided bike tour.
 You’ll pass neighbourhoods, must-see attractions and the cities secret places, discovering the 400 plus years of history, architecture and urban vitality of the city.
 You’ll also stop at Montreal’s most famous bagel bakery, so you can see for yourself what all the hype is about.
 You’ll spend 2 nights in your cosy hotel.